Peer Review & Publishing

 - Confidentiality: manuscripts and reviews are confidential; do not share without permission.

-- COI declarations: editors/reviewers must declare conflicts (financial, collaborative, institutional, or personal) and recuse if needed.
+- COI declarations: editors/reviewers must declare conflicts (financial, collaborative, institutional, or personal) and recuse where appropriate.

 6) Production, DOI & License

-- Production: professional copyediting and layout; authors check proofs carefully for names, affiliations, ORCID, funding, and references.
+- Production: professional copyediting and layout; authors verify proofs (names, affiliations, ORCID, funding, references).

 - DOI: assigned at acceptance/production under prefix 10.29408/veles.

-- Article history: “Received, Revised, Accepted, Published online” displayed in the article.
+- Article history: “Received, Revised, Accepted, Published online” is displayed with the article.

 - License & access: immediate open access under CC BY-SA 4.0.
-Authors retain copyright with sharing permitted under the same license terms.
+Authors retain copyright; sharing is permitted under the same license.

 - Frequency: three issues per year (April, August, December); published since 2017.